KPI Tree

 Your CRM knows what happened.
 Nobody knows why.

 Pipeline reviews go in circles because nobody can see the structure of the revenue engine.
-KPI Tree maps revenue down to the activities that generate it, surfaces the real bottleneck with statistical correlation analysis, and pushes action to the person who can fix it.
-Not next quarter.
-Now.
+KPI Tree maps revenue down to the activities that generate it, tests every driver relationship daily with confidence levels and statistical significance, routes each movement to the named Accountable owner, and proves whether the action taken actually moved the number.

 Revenue teams track everything and explain nothing

 You have a CRM, a BI tool, a forecasting platform, and a dozen dashboards.
-You still cannot answer the simplest question in sales: where exactly is the engine breaking down?
+You can pull any number in seconds.
+You still cannot answer the three questions that decide the quarter: what is dragging the number down, who is fixing it, and did the last fix work?

 Pipeline reviews that end where they started

 Every Monday you stare at a dozen reports and debate whether the problem is lead volume, conversion, deal size, or cycle length.
 Each metric lives in a different tool with a different owner.
-By the time you agree on the diagnosis, the week is half over.
-Next Monday, the same conversation happens again.
+By the time the room agrees on a diagnosis, the week is half over, and next Monday the same debate starts again from zero.

 Nobody owns the number between the numbers

 Reps own quota.
 Marketing owns MQLs.
 But the conversion rate between stages, the average deal size trend, the expansion revenue ratio?
-Those metrics fall through the cracks because nobody sees them as their responsibility.
-They sit in dashboards that everyone can see and nobody watches.
+Those metrics fall through the cracks because nobody sees them as theirs.
+They sit in dashboards everyone can see and nobody watches, and when one of them quietly stops updating, nobody notices that either.

-Every tool claims "insights to action."
-None close the loop.
+Every tool promises insights to action.
+None of them close the loop.

 Your CRM flags a deal at risk.
 Your BI tool spots a conversion dip.
 Your forecasting platform projects a miss.
 Then what?
-Nobody is notified with context.
-No action is tracked.
-No impact is measured.
+No named person is notified, no action is created, and nobody ever checks whether the response moved the number.
 The insight dies in a dashboard nobody reopens.

-Start with your top-line number and break it down through the layers that produce it: pipeline generation, stage conversion, deal size, sales cycle, and the daily activities that feed them all.
-The tree updates in real time.
-When something changes, you see where it started and how far it rippled.
+Start with the top-line number and break it down through the levels that produce it: pipeline generation, stage conversion, deal size, sales cycle, and the daily activities feeding them all.
+Describe your funnel in plain English and AI drafts the tree.
+Your team corrects it, and from then on every relationship in it is tested against your data daily, with confidence levels and statistical significance on every edge.

-• Revenue decomposes into pipeline, win rate, and average deal value automatically
+• Revenue decomposes into pipeline, win rate and average deal value, with expansion and renewal levels added to match how your business actually earns

 Find the real bottleneck, not the loudest symptom